“Every day is a new beginning. Stay away from what might have been and look at what can be.”-Unknown

 Due to counterfactual thinking, it is easy to look at the past or present and think about what you could and should have done differently about someone or something.
 There is no telling what can trigger these thoughts and how you may behave as a result, but rest assure that the more time you focus on what you could and should have done each new day that you have, the less time you have to focus on doing something to make your life become the beauty that it truly can be.

-What are you missing out on when you look back on what it could have been?
+What are 10 things that you could be missing out on when you look back on what it could have been?

 Although you will have moments where you are looking back on what certain things and people could have been in your life, it is important to recognize that depending on how much time you spend in those memories and moments, you could be missing out on countless opportunities each day.
 I will give you a list of ten easy things that you could be doing new each day that could make your life better than you can imagine.